Home Programme » Plenary Speakers

 René Bernards is a professor of molecular carcinogenesis at the Netherlands Cancer Institute in Amsterdam.
 His laboratory uses functional genomic approaches to find vulnerabilities of cancers that can be exploited therapeutically.
 His laboratory identified the now FDA-approved combination of a BRAF inhibitor and an EGFR inhibitor as effective for the treatment of BRAF mutant colon cancer.
 He also developed the first clinically used gene expression test for early breast cancer prognosis: MammaPrint, which has helped over 250,000 women in making the right treatment decision.
 His current work focuses on paradoxical activation of oncogenic signaling for the treatment of cancer.
 Amongst his honors are the Pezcoller Foundation award, the Ernst Bertner Award for Cancer Research from the MD Anderson Cancer Center and the ESMO Lifetime Achievement Award.
 He is also a member of the Royal Netherlands Academy of Sciences, the US National Academy of Sciences and the American Academy of Arts and Sciences, a foreign member of the Royal Society and a fellow of the AACR Academy.

-Four additional plenary lecturers will be added in the coming months to this page, including two related to upcoming FEBS journal prizes.
+Three additional plenary lecturers will be added in the coming months to this page, including two related to upcoming FEBS journal prizes.

 FEBS has twin commitments to high-quality publications and the promotion of molecular biosciences.
 As a charitable academic organization,